tomjaguarpaw/trainings/lynda/fostering-collaboration/having-difficult-conversations.md

     * Regular mirror: Something you yourself do.
 Our mirrors are not always visible to us.

-    * Reverse mirror: Somthing we would never allow ourselves to do.
+    * Reverse mirror: Something we would never allow ourselves to do.

 * Reflect on your adversary.
 Reframe them to be your partner rather than your enemy.